jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 - knowledgeable reader must be able to reproduce experiments
   - details, lots of details
   - consider supplementary materials
+- give values for any constants you assumed, eg. kernel bandwidth, thresholds

 ## Results